mostafasoufi/creditstar/README.md

 ## Evaluation Criteria

+*  Completed app can be installed with the use of Docker by following instructions on readme.
 *  Is every feature working
 *  Use as much [Yii 2](https://www.yiiframework.com) built-in features.
 For layout use Bootstrap which comes with Yii2 OOTB (feel free to use Foundation 6 instead of Bootstrap)
 *  MVC usage